AnyBlok/anyblok-book/en/02_project/02_cookiecutter.md

 ### Project initialisation

-We assume you have at least a python3.3 environment ready to work with and Postgresql listening on port 5432.

 To quickly setup a new project we maintain [a cookiee cutter recipe] [cookiecutter] which help you generate an AnyBlok project by answering to few answers.